Considering Cornell Engineering

 International applicants must show English language proficiency.
 You do not need to take an English proficiency exam if:

-• you achieve a score of at least 35 (out of 40) on the SAT Reading Test, OR
+• you achieve a score of 650 or above on the SAT Evidence-Based Reading and Writing Test, OR

 • you achieve a score of 30 or higher on both the ACT Reading and English Sections, OR

-• you have been in the U.S. (or other nations where English is the primary language spoken) for at least 4 years.
+• you have studied your most recent 4 years in the U.S. or other nations where English is an official language.

 To waive the English proficiency exam, submit our English Language Proficiency Form which will be available in your application portal once you submit an application.